GeorgePh0/Rock-Paper-Scissors/README.md

 ### Features to be added

+- Add r, p and s to make it simpler for user to choose instead of writing the word out.
-- Adding a difficulty level
+- Adding a difficulty level.
 - Add Lizard Spock into the game.
 Adding this would make it a medium difficulty game as there is more options to choose and more ways of losing.

 ## Technologies Used